BullseyeCoverage Up Contents Search

 Data Transfer Guidelines

 The maximum total amount of data is usually less than 10% of the size of the coverage file.
 The amount of data written for each instrumented object file is typically 60-150 bytes, but could be more.
-The data is plain printable text and does not require any transformation.
+The data is plain printable text and should be transferred as-is without any transformation or encoding.

 Examples